damonbeveridge/gravflows/README.md

 The intention of this forked project is to implement the use of real data as the background and also provide an efficient implementation for generating SNR time-series as the final output.

+### Two main tasks:
+* Implement time domain outputs instead of frequency domain
+* Implement use of real noise
+* Add SNR time-series generation
+  * Using SPIIR bank parameters and using the OMF and sampling close chirp masses
+* Implement use of SPIIR/LIGO injection sets (for astrophysical testing)

 # Master of Data Science Research Project

 This repository is for the research work of Daniel Tang (21140852) for work on data engineering and training of flow-based models for gravitational wave parameter estimation.